EbrahimHamama815/Google_Capstone_Project_Cyclistic_Bike-share_Analysis/README.md

 ### :bar_chart: Analyze:

-• Currently we can see that 41% are by casuals and 59% of trips are made by members, lets work on improving this percentage!
+• Currently we can see that 41% of trips are by casuals and 59%  are made by members, lets work on improving this percentage!

  ![image](https://github.com/user-attachments/assets/77820b50-5b2c-4b28-8f03-4ca670a46248)

- • Over the course of a full year, it seems that the most busy time of the year is around summer time (July, August, September).
+ • Over the course of a full year, it seems that the most busy time of the year is around summer time (July, August, September), which makes sense as people would't likely ride a bike on a rainy weather.

  ![image](https://github.com/user-attachments/assets/a525deeb-9447-42cb-8087-77e236eca3ec)